rpm-software-management/dnf5/README.md

 It is powered with [libsolv](https://github.com/openSUSE/libsolv/), wrapping it with an easy to use programming interface.

-* Libdnf supports working with the following artifacts:
+* DNF5 supports working with the following artifacts:

   * RPM repositories (repomd)
   * RPM packages